 Have you been recently diagnosed with cancer?
 Rosetta Radiology is here to help you fight it.
 As the country’s first outpatient radiation therapy practice, Rosetta Radiology was the first to provide radiation oncology services in a private practice setting.
 We provide an environment to ensure patient comfort while allowing for aggressive and proactive treatment.

 Radiation oncology is a form of cancer therapy that uses radiation to shrink cancer cells and tumors.
 The radiation is not harmful to the body and is the same radiation used in a CT scan or x-ray.

 Expect a 5 step treatment plan.
-The first step is diagnosis, in which your doctor will diagnose what you have.
+The first step is a diagnosis.
 The second step is meeting with a radiation oncologist and them giving you an idea of what will happen.
 The third step is a simulation of how the radiation treatment will work.
 We do this to ensure your comfort and cooperation through this tough process.
 The fourth step is treatment planning, we will map out your treatment and see what radiation is best for you.
-The fifth, and final step, is the testing and treatment.
+The final step is testing and treatment.

 You’re strong but you don’t need to face cancer alone.
 Our treatment team will be with you the whole way.
 Rosetta Radiology provides flexible daily scheduling and can coordinate transportation if needed.
 A physician is available at all times to respond to questions and concerns.
 Consult your physician or feel free to contact our Radiation Oncology department to discuss your treatment options.